KittyGiraudel/site/_posts/2012-11-27-css-colors.md

 - [CSS Color Keyword Distribution](https://www.xanthir.com/blog/b4JC0) by Tab Atkins Jr. ([original work](https://meyerweb.com/eric/css/colors/hsl-147.html) by Eric Meyer)
 - [Developers guide to images](https://www.jessechapo.com/posts/Developers-Guide-to-Images.html)

 Thanks a lot for reading this article.
 If you have any question or feedback, please be sure to share.
-Also, if you find any mistake, I'd be glad to correct it. ;)
+Also, if you find any mistake, I’d be glad to correct it. ;)